OpenGATE/Gate/docs/defining_a_geometry.rst

 repeater is illustrated in figure 3.10.

 .. figure:: avant_cubic.jpg
-   :alt: Figure 3.10: Illustration of the application of the cubic array repeater
+   :alt: Figure 14: avant_cubic
-   :name: avant_cubic_fig
+   :name: avant_cubic

    Illustration of the application of the cubic array repeater

 .. figure:: apres_cubic.jpg
-   :alt: Figure 3.10B: Illustration of the application of the cubic array repeater (after)
+   :alt: Figure 15: avant_cubic
-   :name: apres_cubic_fig
+   :name: avant_cubic

    Illustration of the application of the cubic array repeater (after)